monad-developers/kuru-terminal/allium-ws-server/README.md

 # Allium WebSocket Server

-This directory contains a WebSocket server that processes Kuru Orderbook events (Trade) sourced from an Allium Datastream (via Confluent Cloud Kafka) and broadcasts them to connected clients via a WebSocket server.
+This directory contains a WebSocket server that processes Kuru Orderbook events (Trade) sourced from an Allium Datastream (via Confluent Cloud Kafka), broadcasts them to connected clients via WebSocket, and persists them to a PostgreSQL database.

 ## Features

 *   Connects to a Confluent Cloud Kafka cluster to consume Allium Datastreams.
 *   Decodes Kuru Orderbook contract event (`Trade`).
 *   Broadcasts processed events to connected WebSocket clients.
+*   **Persists Trade events to PostgreSQL database using Drizzle ORM.**

 ## Setup